How to add syntax-highlighted code to your documentation.

 Note

 Rosettes is designed for Python 3.14t free-threading with zero global mutable state.
-It provides lock-free, thread-safe syntax highlighting that's 3.4× faster than Pygments in parallel builds.
+It provides thread-safe syntax highlighting with O(n) guaranteed parsing.
 See Rosettes Performance for benchmarks.

 Seealso